How to Set up QuickBooks for Nonprofits: Step-by-Step Guide.

 You’ll also need to manually create two extra classes for permanently and temporarily restricted funds, since QuickBooks doesn’t track them directly.

-5. Set up Your Chart of Accounts
+5. Create Your Chart of Accounts

 Your nonprofit’s chart of accounts serves as a directory of all of the financial information you store in QuickBooks Online.
 QuickBooks has its own numbering system for charts of accounts that is also fairly business-oriented rather than nonprofit-specific.
 For clarity and consistency, we recommend also customizing this resource to align with the numbers on the Unified Chart of Accounts: